KanteLabs/Armoire/README.md

 # Armoire Online Closet 💃🏾
 Web App that could be utilize as an online wardrobe / closet to help create a visual representation of a person's clothing collection
+Test Account details:
+Username is clout
+Password is clout
 ![armoire image](./public/splashimage.png)